Frequently asked questions

 If you are unhappy with PC services, what should you do?

-A PC's authority is specifically defined in the agreement signed by the parents or in a court order.
-Within that scope, a PC can make decisions on a variety of day-to-day issues, including:
+A Parenting Coordinator’s authority is limited to what is set out in the appointing agreement or court order.
+Within that scope, a PC may make decisions about day‑to‑day parenting issues such as:

 What can't a PC do?